-- 1. Park the tractor and rotary cutter on level ground. - 2.
+- b.
+Operating the rotary cutter with the deck approximately 3/4" higher in the front than the rear will increase mulching of the grass or crop material. - c.
+Operating the rotary cutter at any position other than level with the ground will result in a slightly uneven cut. - 3.
+Adjust the leveling rods to have equal amounts of tension. - 2.
 Using the tractor hydraulic cylinder control lever, position the front of the rotary cutter with the side skids 1" lower than the desired cut height.
 For example, for a 3" cut, position the skids 2" from the ground.
 Set the control lever stop at this position to maintain this height when raising and lowering the cutter.